dano/vertx-zeromq/README.md

 * Send a message to an event bus handler by sending the handler address as the first frame, the message as the second.
 * Reply to a handler by using its address (provided in the second frame of the message).
-* Register a 0mq handler by sending a single message 'register:myHandlerName'
+* Register a ZeroMQ handler by sending a single message 'register:myHandlerName'
-* Unregister a 0mq handler by sending a single message 'unregister:myHandlerName'.
+* Unregister a ZeroMQ handler by sending a single message 'unregister:myHandlerName'.

 ### Calling an event bus handler